 Local Breweries & Bars

 Breweries seem to be popping up everywhere you go.
 But few places have the variety and quality options as Colorado does.
 There are a handful in Westminster alone, but our favorite in the area is Kokopelli.
 Plus, they have yummy brick-oven pizzas if you need something to eat while you sip.
-Four Noses Brewery also has some really tasty options, and Wonderland has an awesome atmosphere with lots of games.
+Four Noses Brewery also has some really tasty options, and Wonderland has an awesome atmosphere with lots of games and great beer.

 If you don’t mind a short drive, we love to go to Crystal Springs in Louisville.
 The ‘Naughty Marilyn’ is the perfect summer beer, and they have a fun trivia night on Tuesdays.

 As for bars, there are a few in the Westmisnter Promenade area – like Bar Louie.
 But our favorite for views and music is Lodo’s.
-You can’t beat that rooftop deck!
+You can’t beat that rooftop deck during sunset!